Polight/lego/README.md

 ## What Is LEGO Behind?

-- 👙 Minimalist: ~74~ 61 lines of readable code in its core (non-optimised, uncompressed, no cheating)
+- 👙 Minimalist: ~74~ 61 lines of readable code in its core (non-optimized, uncompressed, no cheating)
-- 🌱 Zero dependency: it uses [Petit-Dom](https://github.com/yelouafi/petit-dom) which is stable and embedded, so no bad suprise in the future
+- 🌱 Zero dependency: it uses [Petit-Dom](https://github.com/yelouafi/petit-dom) which is stable and embedded, so no bad surprise in the future
 - ♻️ Reactive: updating the state recalculate the Virtual Dom when needed
 - 🚀 fast: using virtual dom through a thin layer makes it close to bare-metal
 - 💧 Simple: that's [Vanilla](http://vanilla-js.com/), there isn't much to know, it's a raw class to extend; no magic ✨